dfbarrero/aiCourse/assignments/heuristics/heuristics.md

 * Understand the impact of the heuristic selection in path-planning

-## Preliminary steps
+## Dependencies

-Install the R2P2 simulator.
+Install the R2P2 simulator, which depends on the libraries numpy and matplotlib.

 ## Practical assignment